Agnidevan: Production

 The film was shot in Guruvayoor.

 Soundtrack

 The film includes songs written by lyricist Gireesh Puthenchery and composed by M. G. Radhakrishnan.
 The songs became chartbusters especially "Nilavinte Neela Bhasmam" sung by M. G. Sreekumar.
-The soundtrack album was released by Millennium Audios on 15 October 1995.
+The soundtrack album was released by Wilson Audios on 15 October 1995.
 Puthenchery won the Kerala State Film Award for Best Lyricist for this film.